 - Serving as first chair at trial in federal district court regarding commercial litigation and competition issues

 - Arguing before the United States Court of Appeals for the Sixth Circuit

 - Representing a contact lens seller in defending a class action alleging antitrust claims related to keyword bidding

 - Serving as class counsel in two consumer class actions resulting in multi-million dollar settlements

 - Representing parties and amici in the United States Supreme Court

 - Representing a hospital regarding Federal Trade Commission injunction action

-- Representing a major food processor in defending multi-district price-fixing claims
+- Representing a major food processor in defending a multi-district class action alleging price-fixing claims

 - Representing a major technology firm in defending monopolization claims